wormhole-foundation/xdapp-book/src/wormhole/6_relayers.md

     - They add a backend relaying component which is responsible for liveness
     - They can complicate fee-modeling, as relayers are responsible for paying target chain fees.

+Due to specialized relayers being such a common solution, here is a reference implementation provided in the main Wormhole repository which stands up the infrastructure needed to provide a Spy interface, a REST interface and the ability to interact with each blockchain in the ecosystem.
+If you plan to develop a specialized relayer, consider starting from the reference implementation and add modifications as needed.

-Because relayers are responsible for liveness, they become another dependency component for the xDapp.
+Because relayers are responsible for liveness, they become another dependency component (similar to the frontend, blockchain nodes, blockchains, third party APIs, etc.) for the xDapp.
 If the relayers are all down, your application has an outage.
-This is similar to how dependencies like the frontend, blockchain nodes, blockchains, third party APIs, etc, can also cause outages.

-To mitigate this, multiple relayers can be run in order to provide redundancy.
-It's also possible to design specialized relaying solutions which are entirely decentralized, such that there are a network of relayers which run based off economic incentives.
-However, creating a robust model for decentralized relaying is generally application-specific and complex.
+To mitigate this, multiple relayers can be run in order to provide redundancy either by (1) the xDapp team or (2) a decentralized network based off economic incentives. _However, creating a robust model for decentralized relaying is generally application-specific and complex._

-Due to specialized relayers being such a common solution, there is a reference implementation provided in the main Wormhole repository which stands up the infrastructure needed to provide a Spy interface, a REST interface and the ability to interact with each blockchain in the ecosystem.
-If you plan to develop a specialized relayer, consider starting from the reference implementation and add modifications as needed.
+Overall, Specialized Relayers add a backend component that is responsible for liveness, but can simplify the user experience.
+It's generally recommend if your goal is a highly-polished user experience and you want to have better control over message delivery.

 # Generic Relayers